Where have all the leaders gone?

 In another post, on Wednesday, Chief of Staff of the Army Gen. Mark Milley posted: "The Army doesn't tolerate racism, extremism, or hatred in our ranks.
 It's against our Values and everything we've stood for since 1775."

-None of the posts, from sources who take pains to be non-partisan, mentioned Trump specifically.
+None of the posts, from sources who take pains to be nonpartisan, mentioned Trump specifically.
 But they were extraordinary all the same.